Patient support post Covid.

 Who should I contact if I have concerns/ questions about my recovery?

-If you do experience any longer lasting effects of Covid-19 please contact your GP in the first instance.
+If you continue to experience any longer lasting effects of Covid-19 despite using the self-management tools, please contact your GP in the first instance.
 This is so they can ensure any other medical reasons for your symptoms are ruled out first.
 Your GP will discuss with you how you have been managing and assess how Covid-19 is affecting you.
 They may ask you questions about your health and wellbeing which may include:

 - Your living and social situation